ttristann/TileGame/README.md

 ```

 ### Running the Project
-1. Open the project in **IntelliJ IDEA**.
+1. Open the project and navigate to the repository.
-2. Ensure **JavaFX** is properly configured in your project settings.
+1. Ensure **Python3** is properly configured in your project settings.
-3. Run the application from IntelliJ.
+1. Run the script `python3 test_game_ui.py` in the terminal.
+Make sure to run using **python3** otherwise the game might not render properly.

 ## Notes
-- The project is currently optimized for IntelliJ IDEA.
+- The project is currently optimized Python3.
-- JavaFX must be installed on your local machine for the project to function properly.